christopherdoer/rio/README.md

 - 05/2021: Initial release of RIO - Radar Inertial Odometry and Radar based ego velocity estimation.

 ## Introduction
-RIO is a toolbox for EKF-based Radar Inertial Odometry and Radar based ego velocity estimation.
+RIO is a toolbox for EKF-based Radar Inertial Odometry.
 RIO features the following packages:
-- [x_rio](./x_rio): An EKF-based Multi-Radar Inertial Odometry Pipeline with online calibration of the radar sensor extrinsics and yaw aiding using Manhattan world assumptions
+- [x_rio](./x_rio) (recommended): An EKF-based Multi-Radar Inertial Odometry Pipeline with online calibration of the radar sensor extrinsics and yaw aiding using Manhattan world assumptions.
+Can be used with a single or multi radar setups.
-- [ekf_rio](./ekf_rio): An EKF-based Radar Inertial Odometry Pipeline with online calibration of the radar sensor extrinsics
+- [ekf_rio](./ekf_rio) (deprecated): An EKF-based Radar Inertial Odometry Pipeline with online calibration of the radar sensor extrinsics
-- [ekf_yrio](./ekf_yrio): An extension of ekf_rio featuring yaw aiding based on Manhattan world assumptions
+- [ekf_yrio](./ekf_yrio) (deprecated): An extension of ekf_rio featuring yaw aiding based on Manhattan world assumptions

 Checkout the README files of the individual packages for more details.